-During the holiday season, Things of My Very Own Inc. collects Christmas gifts for foster children.
-This year, they decided to have every child write their wish list on a tag, which members of the community will collect and then buy gifts to fulfill each kid’s wish.
+During the holiday season, Things of My Very Own collects Christmas gifts for foster children.
+Many children write their wish list on a tag, which members of the community will collect and then buy gifts to fulfill each kid’s wish.

 None of them asked for this year’s hottest toy, or another video game to add to their collection.
 No, the children who filled out these tags listed their “innermost dreams”—things that should be part of everyone’s childhood.